Get a free, no obligation personal loan quote with rates as low as 9.99%

 Why You Should Always Check Your Credit Report

-Here are a couple of other important reasons to check your credit report on a regular basis:
+Here are a couple of reasons why it’s important to pull your credit report regularly:

 Can Affect Your Borrowing Ability

-As mentioned, your credit scores are calculated using the information on your credit report.
-Thus, any mistakes on your credit report can negatively impact your credit scores.
-This, in turn, can affect your ability to access credit as lenders and creditors use your credit scores to determine whether or not to approve you for a loan.
+As mentioned, your credit scores are calculated using the information on your credit reports.
+Thus, any mistakes on your credit reports can negatively impact your credit scores.
+This, in turn, can affect your ability to access credit, as lenders and creditors use your credit scores to determine whether to approve you for a loan.

-Moreover, lenders will also use your credit scores to help them choose the interest rate to charge you if you are approved.
+Moreover, lenders will use your credit scores to help them choose the interest rate to charge you if approved.
 Having good credit is crucial to getting approved for a loan and accessing lower interest rates.
-By checking your credit report, you’ll be able to identify if there are any errors on your credit report that are bringing down your credit.
+By checking your credit report, you’ll be able to identify if any errors on your credit report are bringing down your credit.

 Help Spot Signs Of Identify Fraud